xenforo-ltd/docs/docs/controller-basics.md

 This reply is returned when you wish to redirect a user to a different URL after they have completed some sort of action.

 A common use case here is after a user has submitted data through a form you may wish to redirect them to a different page, for example returning a user to a list of items.
-A redirect reply takes a

 Here's an example of a typical controller action that performs a redirect: